emmt/MiRA/USAGE.md

 ### Image parameters

-An initial image for the reconstruction can be provided as:
+An initial image for the reconstruction must be provided as:

-    ... -initial=FILENAME
+    ... -initial=NAME

-where `FILENAME` is the name of the FITS file with the image to start with.
+where `NAME` is the name of the FITS file with the image to start with.

-If no initial image is provided, the reconstruction starts with a random image and option `-seed=NUMBER` can be used to seed the random generator.
+Another possibility is to have `NAME` set to `Dirac` or `random` to start with a centered point-like object or a map of random pixels.
+In the latter case, option `-seed=NUMBER` can be used to seed the random generator.

 By default, the reconstructed image will have the same pixel size and dimensions as the initial image if provided.
-Otherwise, the pixel size can be specified with option `-pixelsize=PIXSIZ` and the image dimensions can be chosen with `-dim=NUMBER` or `-fov=ANGLE`, where `PIXSIZ` and `ANGLE` are in angular units and `NUMBER` is a number of pixels.
+Otherwise, the pixel size can be specified with option `-pixelsize=PIXSIZ` and the image dimensions can be chosen with `-imagesize=NUMBER` or `-fov=ANGLE`, where `PIXSIZ` and `ANGLE` are in angular units and `NUMBER` is a number of pixels.
 For instance:

     ... -pixelsize=0.25mas -fov=100mas

 or

-    ... -pixelsize=250e-6arcsec -dim=400
+    ... -pixelsize=250e-6arcsec -imagesize=400

 both yield a 400×400 image with a pixel size of 0.25 milliarcsecond.